 The environmental assessment and public consultation process in 2005 finalized the proposed alignment of the York University extension to Steeles West.
 Further studies in 2007 through 2010 finalized the alignment to Vaughan and the placement and design of the stations.
 Initially, there was debate over whether the line should cross CN’s Newmarket subdivision (which the Barrie GO Trains use) closer to Finch or Sheppard Avenues.
 Also, until the City of Vaughan pushed its Corporate Centre plan, there was debate whether the line at Steeles should face northeast for a possible extension towards Yonge Street, or northwest for a possible extension towards Jane and Highway 7.

-As currently planned, the Spadina subway extension would begin at Downsview station.
-A new pocket track would be built where the line emerges from tunnel south of Downsview station.
-Initially this pocket track was to be built north of Downsview station, but such a construction would have required a number of businesses to be expropriated and demolished.
-The pocket track would allow the TTC to short turn trains — originally at Downsview, but with the change, now at Wilson.
+As currently planned, the Spadina subway extension would begin at Downsview station, which would be renamed Sheppard West.
+A new pocket track would be built where the line emerges from tunnel south of the station.
+Initially this pocket track was to be built north of the station, but such a construction would have required a number of businesses to be expropriated and demolished.
+The pocket track would allow the TTC to short turn trains — originally at here, but with the change, now at Wilson.

-North of Downsview, the subway extension would curve gently west, passing beneath Sheppard Avenue at Chesswood Drive and proceeding west a short distance south of Sheppard Avenue.
-A station stop, tentatively named Sheppard West, would be built beneath the Barrie GO Train line.
-Entrance pavilions on either side of the station would give passengers access to pedestrian walkways leading to Sheppard Avenue and towards Downsview Park.
+North of Sheppard Avenue, the subway extension would curve gently west, passing beneath Sheppard Avenue at Chesswood Drive and proceeding west a short distance south of Sheppard Avenue.
+A station stop, now named Downsview Park, would be built beneath the Barrie GO Train line.
+Entrance pavilions on either side of the new GO station would give passengers access to pedestrian walkways leading to Sheppard Avenue and towards Downsview Park.
 The western entrance would feature a kiss ‘n’ ride drop-off area.
 Passengers would have to walk to Sheppard Avenue to connect with nearby buses; no doubt the TTC would encourage these passengers to make their connections at Downsview instead.
 Finally, the TTC expects that a new GO Train station would be built at the site so that passengers on the Barrie GO train could connect to the subway.
 It would be Metrolinx’s responsibility to pay for the construction of this station, but the TTC anticipates that the facility would be ready for opening day.